 AWS DynamoDB Features

-Architecturally, DynamoDB is organized into nodes and slices of data with each node handling a range of primary keys.
-When a request comes, the capacity of only the node with that particular primary key range gets utilized which makes it very suitable for workloads distributed uniformly across primary keys.
-DynamoDB also offers a unique capability called streams which provides an ordered log of change events in a table.
+Architecturally, DynamoDB is organized into nodes and slices of data, each handling a range of primary keys.
+When a request comes, the capacity of only the node with that particular primary key range gets utilized, making it very suitable for workloads distributed uniformly across primary keys.
+DynamoDB also offers a unique capability called streams, which provides an ordered log of change events in a table.
 This can be used as a trigger for any related data processing.

 Amazon Redshift Features

-Amazon Redshift is a data warehouse offered as a service.
+Amazon Redshift is a data warehouse that is offered as a service.
 A data warehouse is different from a database in the sense that it is more optimized for analytical queries rather than transactional queries.
-Redshift has a PostgreSQL compatible querying layer that can handle very complex queries to return lightning-fast results even in case of scans spanning over millions of rows.
+Redshift has a PostgreSQL-compatible querying layer that can handle very complex queries and return lightning-fast results even in the case of scans spanning millions of rows.
 Redshift allows its customers to choose from instances optimized for performance and storage and offers a pricing strategy combining both storage and compute resources.
-You can read more about Redshift pricing here.

-Redshift architecture involves a cluster of nodes with one of them being designated as a leader node.
-The leader node handles all query optimization, client communication, execution plan creation and task assignment to individual nodes.
-A detailed note on Redshift architecture can be found here.
+Redshift architecture involves a cluster of nodes, one of which is designated as a leader node.
+The leader node handles all query optimization, client communication, execution plan creation, and task assignment for individual nodes

-Similar to DynamoDB, Redshift also can scale at will and offers a feature called elastic resize in its newer generation nodes.
-Elastic resize can help the customers to scale their cluster in a matter of minutes by adding more nodes.
+Similar to DynamoDB, Redshift can also scale at will and offers a feature called elastic resize in its newer generation nodes.
+Elastic resize can help customers to scale their cluster in a matter of minutes by adding more nodes.
 Scaling can also be accomplished by upgrading the existing nodes.

 Download the Whitepaper on Database vs Data Warehouse